frievoe97/frievoe97.github.io/README.md

 # Portfolio Template

 This is my own html portfolio project, which everyone is welcome to use and develop further.
 If you use this project for your own internet presence, I would be very happy about a mention.
 The plan for the future is to use a script with a few inputs from the user (name, email, menu items, etc.) to create and edit an own website.
 There will be a documentation for the editing.
-If you have questions or feedback, feel free to contact me.
-Even if you find bugs. (friedrich.voelkers@me.com)
+If you have questions or feedback, feel free to contact me. **Even if you find bugs**. (friedrich.voelkers@me.com)

 ## In work